encode/django-rest-framework/docs/topics/third-party-resources.md

 # Third Party Resources

+> Software ecosystems […] establish a community that further accelerates the sharing of knowledge, content, issues, expertise and skills.
+>
+> &mdash; [Jan Bosch][cite].

 ## About Third Party Packages

 Third Party Packages allow developers to share code that extends the functionality of Django REST framework, in order to support additional use-cases.